 Manchester then made their intentions known that they would indeed be icing again in the league, the only thing now was, what they would be called and needed an identity to separate themselves from their old guise of the Phoenix.

 It saw a team decision on the name and colours for the jersey and where to training needing to be sorted, Pete Hagan fills in the blanks, “We had about 2 months to sort out ice time for training and games, a new name, logo, and jerseys….luckily we pulled it off!”.

 “The name was one of several suggested by the players, so we had a vote and Mayhem was the clear winner.
 Think it really summed up the previous few months perfectly!
 The team came up with the name & the new jersey and voted in fan submissions for the logo.
 So really a team effort”.

-He replied,“For the first time I had no real sense of what to expect.
+“For the first time I had no real sense of what to expect.
 We’d only had 2 sessions together in about a year or so, we had several injuries to our already depleted squad, just a week or two before our first game, so was hard to gauge.
 My aim was to make the Play-Offs, which wasn’t going to be easy, with all teams getting stronger, was going to be a tough season.
 The main focus was survival, get through the season and still be there!
 Maybe modest aims to some, but after all, we had been through, not to us”.

 Manchester Mayhem 3 – 8 Cardiff Huskies – Goals: Bailey, Booth 2x

 Manchester started their new season off with two home matches after they had finally sorted Ice time with both Altrincham and Widnes for the forthcoming season – and so their league opener was the visit of the Cardiff Huskies to the Altrincham Ice Rink and it was a good test to see how they fared.